jnalon/fast-fourier-transform/python/README.md

    9.6. `recursive_nfft`: the same implementation, but with NumPy arrays.

+   9.7. `vec_recursive_nfft`: a version of the recursive FFT for composite lengths, but taking advantage of NumPy vectorization to speed up the computation.

 ## Running
 Python is an interpreted language, and there is not much needed to run any program.
 There is a number of different ways to run the program, depending on what you want to inspect.
 If you want to see all of the algorithms running for power-of-two sequences, go to the command line and type: